 According to 9to5Mac, if an app is not compatible a message on the App Store will read: "Designed for iPad.
 Not verified for macOS."

-There are some software manufacturers who have made a clear commitment to the Apple Silicon though.
+There are some software manufacturers who have made a clear commitment to Apple Silicon, though.
 Microsoft is working on updates to its Office programs for the new computer architecture; Adobe says it will bring an update to Creative Cloud.

 In addition any apps that are available for the Intel Mac can be translated to run on the Apple Silicon Mac via Apple's Rosetta 2 layer.
 However, performance losses are to be expected.